-Directors should avoid conflicts of interest between the director and the Group.
+Directors should avoid situations that may give rise to an actual or potential conflict of interest between the director and the Group.
 Any situation that involves, or may reasonably be expected to involve, a conflict of interest with the Group, should be disclosed promptly to the Chair of the Nominating/Corporate Governance Committee.

 A “conflict of interest” can occur when a director’s personal or business interests are adverse to – or may appear to be adverse to – the interests of the Group as a whole.
 A director’s personal or business interests include the interests of an immediate family member or an organization with which a director or an immediate family member has a significant relationship.
 Conflicts of interest also arise when a director, or a director’s immediate family member, receives improper personal benefits as a result of his or her position as a director of the Group.
 A director’s “immediate family members” include any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, and any person (other than a tenant or employee) sharing the director’s household.

 This Code does not attempt to describe all possible conflicts of interest which could develop.
 Some of the more common conflicts from which directors must refrain, however, are set out below.